IlikeChooros/EEPROMReader/README.md

 ## Overview

 The EEPROMReader library is designed to simplify reading and writing to EEPROM on Arduino devices.
 By using C++ type templating, you can store and retrieve various types of data with ease.
+Tested on ESP32 and Arduino UNO.

 ## Features